Here's How I'm Managing My Long-Term Position In Home Depot

 Over the most recent April 2017 quarter, online sales increased by 22 percent year over year (YoY), and on a trailing twelve-month (TTM) basis were at nearly $6 billion.
 This performance reflected an acceleration in growth over the previous year’s results.

 Home Depot is witnessing margin expansion for both its profit and EBITDA margins.
-The company’s profit margin has expanding by 90-basis points (bps) since 2015, from 7.6 to 8.5 percent as of the most recent TTM.
+The company’s profit margin has expanded by 90-basis points (bps) since 2015, from 7.6 to 8.5 percent as of the most recent TTM.
 Similarly, the EBITDA margin has improved by 130 bps from the same period to 16.4 percent as of the TTM.
 Estimates call for Home Depot’s profit margin to approach the 9 percent level over the next couple of years.

 The July quarter has typically been marginally lower sequentially due to seasonality, but with improving gross domestic product (GDP) expected as housing activity has remained stable, Home Depot may be poised to notch its eighth consecutive quarter of comparable store sales growth near or above 5 percent.